santoshkkashyap25/C-Programs/README.md

 # C-Programs
 C Programs

 To Run the program

 gcc filename.c -o filename

-Windows : filename
+In Windows : filename
-Linux   : ./filename
+In Linux   : ./filename